-RISD Global Summer Studies courses are open to all art and design undergraduate and graduate students, enrolled at RISD or in other art and design colleges or institutions, as well as professionals.
+RISD Global Summer Studies are 3-week long art & design courses led by RISD faculty, open to undergraduate and graduate students currently enrolled at RISD or in other art and design colleges or institutions around the world, as well as professionals practicing in the field.

 Lucy Spelman (Faculty, RISD History, Philosophy, & the Social Sciences)